-Many international corporations and FMCG companies like Walmarts, Co-op… are utilizing blockchain to its supply chain management.
+Many international corporations and FMCG companies like Walmarts, Co-op… are utilizing blockchain in its supply chain management.
 You should, too.
 Let’s see why.

 Simply speaking, this is a coding technique that allows all-time product’s data verification and product flow tracking between different parties across borders without the need of intermediaries or massive manual record-keeping work.
 You’re able to know who did what and when with just a few clicks to access the archived data.